danielson317/5eTemplates/documentation/shorthand.md

 * **lvl**: Level the character or classes level.
 * **Qt**: Quantity - Usually associated with ammunition supply of a ranged weapon.
 * **Rg 30/60**: Distance to attack with a ranged weapon.
 The first number is the maximum range for an attack without disadvantage.
 The second number is the max range with disadvantage.
 * **SA**: Spell-casting ability modifier.
-An attribute modifier like Wisdom, Intelligence, or Charisma depending on your class.
+An ability modifier like Wisdom, Intelligence, or Charisma depending on your class.
 * **SL**: Spell level.
 The spell slot used for casting.
 Note capital 'L' vs Slashing damage which has a lowercase 'l'.
 Should also be obvious from context.
 * **SP**: Sorcery Point.
 * **ST**: Saving Throw